 How to Make Fabric Headbands

-Whenever I travel I get stuck between, wanting to look nice and dressing practically enough for walking around a city all day.
+Whenever I travel, I get stuck between wanting to look nice and dressing practically enough to walk around a city all day.
 I default to my standard ponytail hairstyle when I travel and I was trying not to do that as much.
 I love headbands, but they don’t stay on my head for some reason (I must have an oddly shaped head).

 I chose two of my favorite Liberty of London prints (the one on the right is leftover from my Liberty t-shirt project) that I thought would match some of the clothing I had packed for the trip.